-Extra-Hard is a term used to describe a group of various cheeses that are hard and brittle.
+Extra-hard is a term used in the cheese world to describe a group of various cheeses that are hard and brittle.

 Cheeses in this grouping become very hard because they are low-fat and low-moisture.
 They are usually aged up to three years as well.

 In addition to grating well, they typically have a sharp flavour from the aging.